 Bait Presentation of Cockles

-In terms of bait presentation pass the point of the hook through the foot at least once as this is the strongest part of the cockle and will provide the firmest hook hold.
-Then pass the hookpoint through the cockle several more times and feed it up the snood.
+In terms of bait presentation pass the point of the hook through the foot at as this is the strongest part of the cockle and will provide the firmest hook hold.
+Then pass the hookpoint through the cockle several more times and feed it up the hook.
 Several cockles may be needed to create a decent sized bait, and securing them to the hook with bait elastic is also a good idea.
 When presented in this way cockles can tempt many species of fish with cod, flounder, pouting and dab some of the most commonly caught on cockles, as species which commonly feed on shellfish such as wrasse.
-Cockles are best used as a bait after a storm or bad weather when they will litter the shore and provide an easy meal for a range of different species which will be switched on to feeding on this food source.
+Cockles are best used as a bait after a storm or bad weather when they will litter the shore and provide an easy source of food for a range of different species which will be switched on to feeding on cockles.
 In periods of calm weather cockles on their own are a less effective bait so it can be best to use cockles as part of a cocktail bait.
 Cockles with ragworm, lugworm, mackerel or peeler crab are effective as an all round sea fishing bait.